Should Your Maryland Estate Plan Include a Trust?

 While there are many different types of trusts, there are two kinds that many individuals use in a Maryland estate plan.

 The first common type is a revocable living trust.
 This type of trust is suitable to many different circumstances.
-It is a trust created and funded during the grantor’s lifetime.
+It is created and funded during the grantor’s lifetime.
 Typically, the terms of the trust provide that it becomes an irrevocable trust on the grantor’s death.
 The grantor is the trustee during his or her lifetime.
-As the name indicates, the trust can be changed or revoked by the grantor at any time prior to death.
+As the name indicates, it can be changed or revoked by the grantor at any time prior to death.

 The only way to evaluate whether a trust would be beneficial for you is to consult with an experienced Maryland estate planning attorney.
 Filling out a form that someone gives you or using an online service to create a trust can have disastrous consequences for you and your family.

 Your attorney will fully discuss your situation and goals before advising you whether a trust should be part of your estate plan.
-If you decide to create a trust, your lawyer creates a document specifically for you that details how the trust will operate.
-If you create a living trust, your attorney will also help you fund the trust.
-If you create a testamentary trust, the lawyer will ensure that you have the necessary documents (like a Will) to implement the trust after your death.
+If you decide to create one, your lawyer creates a document specifically for you that details how the trust will operate.
+If you create a living trust, your attorney will also help you set up funding.
+If you create a testamentary trust, the lawyer will ensure that you have the necessary documents (like a Will) to implement it after your death.

 Importantly, a well-crafted estate plan includes more than just a Will and sometimes a trust.
 Other documents, including a durable financial power of attorney and an advance health care directive are essential to protect you during your lifetime.
 When you talk with an estate planning lawyer about a trust, your attorney will also explain these other critical documents that are part of a complete estate plan.